DwaipayanDutta/Win11DebloatMinimal/README.md

 # 🚀 Win11DebloatMinimal v2.0

 Tired of Windows 11 slowing you down with bloat?
 This enhanced PowerShell GUI tool helps you reclaim your system!
-Inspired by [Sophia Script for Windows](https://github.com/farag2/Sophia-Script-for-Windows) and [ChrisTitusTech/winutil](https://github.com/ChrisTitusTech/winutil).

 ## ✨ What's New in v2.0